CodyQin/SGtSNEpiPy/README.md

 (2019))](https://joss.theoj.org/papers/10.21105/joss.01577)**
 [[2]](#2).
 SG-t-SNE-П makes a direct link from graph to vertex embedding, translating the node adjacency on the graph to spatial proximity in the embedding space.
-Other methods first embed the vertices first by spectral decomposition or leardning, followed by SNE.
-Emperical test results show that the mapping of SG-t-SNE from vertex adjacency to vertex proximity is more accurate and efficient.
+Other graph embedding methods first embed the vertices by spectral decomposition or leardning, followed by SNE.
+Emperical test results show that the SG-t-SNE mapping from vertex adjacency to spatial proximity has higher fidelity and efficiency.

 `SGtSNEpi`, a `Julia` interface, i.e., a wrapper to `SG-t-SNE-Π` was released on **[GitHub](https://github.com/fcdimitr/SGtSNEpi.jl)** in 2019.
 SGtSNEpiPy uses **[JuliaCall](https://cjdoris.github.io/PythonCall.jl/stable/juliacall/)** module to make this Julia interface `SGtSNEpi` readily deployable to the Python ecosystem.